Liu Bei: Early life (161–184)

 In 175, when he was 14, his mother sent him to study with Lu Zhi, a distinguished man and former grand administrator of Jiujiang Commandery.
 Lu Zhi was from Zhuo Commandery, the same as Liu Bei.
 One of his fellow-students was Gongsun Zan of Liaodong, with whom he became friends.
 Since Gongsun Zan was older, Liu Bei treated him as an elder brother.
 Another fellow-student was his kinsman Liu Deran (劉德然).
 Liu Deran's father, Yuanqi (元起), often gave Liu Bei material support to help him and his mother and treated him the same as his son, Liu Deran.
 Yuanqi's wife wasn't happy about this and told him: “Each has his own family.
 How can you regularly do this?”
 Yuanqi answered: “This boy is in our clan, and he is an extraordinary person.”

-The adolescent Liu Bei was said to be unenthusiastic in studying.
+The adolescent Liu Bei was said to be unenthusiastic about studying.
 However he was fond of dogs and horses; he also displayed interest in hunting, music and dressing in fine clothing.
 He enjoyed associating with braves (haoxia), and in his youth he fought and hung out with them.
 He would not manifest his anger or happiness and always showed a pleasant face in front of others.
 Liu Bei was charismatic and all the heroic youth bonded with him.

-Around this time, Two great horse merchants from Zhongshan.
-Zhang Shiping (張世平) and Su Shuang (蘇雙), were very wealthy and had riches of several thousands in gold.
-They sold horses and when they passed through Zhuo commandery.
-They met Liu Bei and were struck by his appearance and personality.
-So they gifted him much money and wealth.
-Thanks to their assistance, Liu Bei was able to assemble a large group of followers.
+Around this time, two very wealthy great horse merchants from Zhongshan, Zhang Shiping (張世平) and Su Shuang (蘇雙), met Liu Bei while passing through Zhuo commandery selling horses.
+They were so struck by his appearance and personality that they gifted him much money and wealth, allowing Liu Bei to assemble a large group of followers.